My silk press experience

 So, what is a silk press?

-A silk press is a temporary way of straightening your natural hair using heat, that leaves your hair soft, shiny, and silky without using chemicals such as relaxer etc. It is "temporary" because it doesn’t alter the natural pattern of your hair, which means that once you wash your hair or expose it to moisture, it will revert to its original curl pattern.
-Silk press is often considered a healthier alternative when compared with other chemical tretaments.
+A silk press is a temporary way to straighten your natural hair with heat, leaving it soft, shiny, and silky without using chemicals like relaxers.
+It is "temporary" because it doesn't alter your hair's natural pattern, so once you wash or expose it to moisture, it will revert to its original curl pattern.
+Silk press is often considered a healthier alternative to other chemical treatments.

 The Process